- Kevin Orta – PhD student

 - Alexis Alsdorf- MS student

 Alexis works with Helicoverpa zea (corn earworm/bollworm) in corn, cotton, and soybeans.
 She is observing yield differences between similar Bt/non-Bt hybrids in corn throughout the state of North Carolina to help convince growers to plant refuge corn.
 In cotton and soybeans, she is investigating how different tillage practices influence the survival of bollworm pupae.

-- Igor Schardong – Undergraduate intern
+- Igor Schardong – MS Student

 - Clifton Moore- Research Specialist

 I started working with NCSU in 2013 as a research technician.
 I am responsible for conducting different field experiments across many different areas of the state.

 I am a NCSU graduate with a B.S. in Agricultural and Environmental Technology.
 I started my career with NCSU Entomology in 2010.
 I am responsible for conducting field experiments studying the ever-changing entomological issues with North Carolina’s field crops.